unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

 # Signature Functions with Context

-The following signature schemes define an explicit context string argument:
+The following cryptographic primitives define an explicit argument for identifying a context:

 * Ed448 and Ed448ph [I-D.irtf-cfrg-eddsa] define a `context` argument.